 You can find some cheap(er) bars on Amazon, like this one or this one.
 But, like I said, trust is important.
 You're (probably) not going to have to buy more than one of these in your lifetime, so think about splurging.

 I do all of my heavy lifting on bar I bought from Glenn Pendlay.
 I don't trust the cheaper department store one.
-The specific bar I bought from Glenn Pendlay no longer exist.
+The specific bar I bought from Glenn Pendlay no longer exists.
 The B&R Bar is similar to the one I have, only better.
 It was designed for general strength training purposes.
 Rogue is a good brand.

 Olympic barbells versus Olympic weightlifting barbells